MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-vm-manually.md

 > - Expose the application to the public internet via Azure Application Gateway.
 > - Validate the successful configuration.

-If you prefer a fully automated solution that does all of these steps on your behalf on GNU/Linux VMs, directly from the Azure portal, see [Deploy a WebSphere Application Server (traditional) cluster on Azure virtual machines](../ee/traditional-websphere-application-server-virtual-machines.md).
-A less automated, but still accelerated, option is to skip the steps of installing Java Development Kit (JDK) and WebSphere on the operating system by using a preconfigured Red Hat Linux base image.
+If you prefer a fully automated solution that does all of these steps on your behalf on GNU/Linux VMs, directly from the Azure portal, see [Quickstart: Deploy WebSphere Application Server Network Deployment Cluster on Azure Virtual Machines](../ee/traditional-websphere-application-server-virtual-machines.md).
+A less automated, but still accelerated, option is to skip the steps of installing Java Development Kit (JDK) and WebSphere on the operating system by using a pre-configured Red Hat Linux base image.
 You can find these offers in Azure Marketplace by using a [query for WebSphere Application Server image 9.0.5.x](https://aka.ms/was-vm-base-images).

 ## Prerequisites